Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 # Fansubbing Guide

+*This project is not officially published yed please help improving the articles and writing the TODO entries on each page.*

 This project aims to become a public guide for aspiring as well as veteran fansubbers that everyone can contribute to.